metrorailings/OwlBlog/content/posts/2022-week-8-insights.md

 Bills defense playing incredibly physical.
 Not afraid to throw their weight around.

 Josh Allen making some silly mistakes late in the game, likely out of carelessness given his team has such a strong lead.

+Buffalo as big favorites against a proud team isn't ideal.